cassidycodes/cassidy.codes/content/blog/2019-09-28-rspec-shared-examples-contexts.md

 I would choose carefully when implementing these though!
 Like [Sandi Metz says](https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction), "duplication is far cheaper than the wrong abstraction."

-If you find your shared contexts always have a block that overrides some defaults, or your shared examples require lots of parameters to setup, you might have the wrong abstraction.
+If you find your shared contexts always have a block that overrides some defaults, or your shared examples require lots of parameters to set up, you might have the wrong abstraction.

 Shared contexts and examples are great for cleaning up your code when you need them though!